Current Exhibition

 Still image; Painting’s History, Painting’s Future (2024)

-Read an essay by the artist
+Essay by the artist here